 The EVOSTC Habitat Program includes habitat enhancement and protection.
 Habitat Enhancement work protects and enhances spill area ecosystems that support EVOSaffected resources and services through active restoration activities.
 Together with strategic habitat protection, as described further below, these active restoration initiatives address habitat fragmentation and degradation.
-Examples of habitat enhancement activities include improving access to important fish spawning and rearing habitats and restoring migratory waterfowl habitats.
-Enhancing natural resources yield benefits to EVOS-affected services such as recreation, subsistence and commercial fishing.
+Examples of habitat enhancing activities include improving access to important fish spawning and rearing habitat and restoring migratory waterfowl habitats.
+Enhancing natural resources yields benefits to EVOS-affected services such as recreation, subsistence and commercial fishing.
 Current habitat enhancement projects include initiatives in which multiple state and federal agencies collaborate on multi-year projects with efficient leveraging of existing agency and third-party resources.
 These projects often add value to previous EVOSTC investments by improving habitats associated with parcels protected earlier for their habitat value.
 Council funding also often stimulates additional funding from other sources.
-Habitat enhancement and restoration has been pursued in FY2016 through projects such as Kenai Peninsula fish passage enhancement in coordination with ongoing road improvements, and pollution prevention activities.
+Habitat enhancement and restoration has been pursued in FY2017 through projects such as the Kenai Peninsula stream bank restoration, fish passage enhancement in coordination with ongoing road improvements, and Kodiak Island culvert and debris removal in watershed-scale projects to open up miles of stream habitat.

 Funding the protection of priority ecosystems in the spill area has provided the Council with a lasting legacy which supports the species and ecosystems injured by the spill.
 Habitat protection is a restoration activity used in natural resource programs across the country.
 These lands are acquired for their habitat qualities as well as their importance for subsistence and recreational use.
 In the EVOS spill area, these efforts include protection of both small and large parcels to prevent additional injury to species due to loss or degradation of habitat and may also allow public access for subsistence and recreation activities.
 The Council accomplishes this by providing funds to government agencies to acquire title or conservation easements on land that has been determined to be high-value habitat and prioritized as important for the restoration of resources affected by the spill.
-Habitat protection accomplished in FY2016 includes 36,851 acres on northern Afognak Island and the Triplet Islands (funding approved in late FY2015).
+Habitat protection accomplishments in FY2017 include 1,060 acres at Termination Point (Kodiak Island), 1,953 acres on the northwestern coast of Afognak Island, and 160 acres at Chief Cove (Kodiak Island).